 In a current project, we are auto-creating deploy packages of an ASP.NET MVC web site, using Team City.
-When we do, we need to perform web.config transformations so that a properly transformed configuration file ends up in the package.
+When we do, we need to perform web.config transformations to ensure that a properly configured file ends up in the deployed package.

-When we create these deploy packages, we do not perform a web deploy, but rather just builds the project with one of several available configurations.
-This could cause problems, since the default behavior is that regular builds do not trigger configuration transformations.
+When we create these deploy packages, we don’t perform a web deploy, but instead build the project with one of several available configurations.
+This could cause problems, since the default behavior is that regular builds don’t trigger config transformations.

 Luckily, you can trigger config transformations as part of a build process.
-What we have done to achieve this, is to add the configuration transformation step as a post build event.
-To get this to work, just follow these steps:
+To achieve this, just add the configuration transformation step as a post build event:

 - First, open the web project project file in a text editor.

 - Look for the following line:

 <Import Project="$(MSBuildExtensionsPath)\$(MSBuildToolsVersion)\Microsoft.Common.props" Condition="Exists('$(MSBuildExtensionsPath)\$(MSBuildToolsVersion)\Microsoft.Common.props')" />

 - Uncomment that section and add the following inside it:

 <MakeDir Directories="obj\$(Configuration)" Condition="!Exists('obj\$(Configuration)')" />